ig011/ig011/README.md

 I'm trying to learn as much as possible in high and low level programming.
 Got knowledge in signal processing and high frequency modulation in converter devices (AC/DC, DC/DC, DC/AC).
 Mainly using languages such as C/C++/C#/Python.

-I am currently working as an automation engineer.
-My tasks include programming PLC controllers and SCADA systems, drawing electrical diagrams and connecting devices.
 I would like to develop myself in the field of web application development (Fullstack using Flask, Django and React).

 ## Something more
 - 🥅 I'm currently working on IoT devices connected to a single WiFi network